 Stolen Credentials and Phishing Still Favoured by Cybercriminals

 The analyst reports and surveys over the last year have found common ground in stolen credentials that then lead to data breaches.
 Tactics and techniques are chained together to form the cyber attack:

 Phishing of employees leads to stolen credentials that lead to unauthorised access that leads to data breaches, malware, and ransomware infection.

 IBM’s Cost of a Data Breach report analysed the data breaches of over 500 organisations.
 The report found that the repercussions from the COVID pandemic, such as home working and increased use of cloud-based services, have led to increased cyber attacks that were more costly.
 Much of this was due to IT security being unable to keep up with the sudden shift to new working patterns and technology.

 The study found that stolen credentials were the most common cause of information security breaches.
 The report also noted that 82% of individuals reuse passwords across multiple accounts, leading to credential stuffing attacks and account takeover.

 In November 2021, industry publication Dark Reading, carried out a survey into the types of cyber threats over the previous 12 months.
-The results show that phishing remains the number one cause of a cyber security breach, with over half of companies surveyed revealing they were a victim of a breach that was initiated by phishing.
+The results show that phishing remains the number one cause of a data breach, with over half of companies surveyed revealing they were a victim of a breach.

 Security policies should not be a tick box exercise.
 Having a well-thought-through and actionable security policy is the basis for a sound approach to data security and the development of a positive security posture.